 Late check-out is not included in our China group tours.
 If you wish to book a late check-out for your final day in China, please contact our reservations department who can confirm additional pricing and make this arrangement for you, subject to availability at the hotel.

-Wonders of China Travel Information
+Travel Information

 Visas